 How can you improve your communication skills?

-- Seek out opportunities to lead, teach, give reports, make announcements, emcee, read aloud, tell a story, sing, or speak before small groups.
-All these experiences can help increase your comfort level when your are asked to stand and speak to larger groups of people in the future.
+Seek out opportunities to lead, teach, give reports, make announcements, emcee, read aloud, tell a story, sing, or speak before small groups.
+All these experiences can help increase your comfort level when you are asked to stand and speak to larger groups of people in the future.

 Remember this quote on communication: